monarchwadia/blog-monarchwadia.com/_posts/2024-02-23-running-llms-in-the-browser.md

 This is a huge step forward for privacy and cost savings.
 It means that you can run LLMs on your users' machines, without needing to send data to a server.

+## Huge cost savings enable scale

+The thing I'm most excited about is the cost savings.

 Since the unit costs of inference are now borne by the user, our cost for providing LLM-powered services is $0.
 This is a huge improvement from the current state, where we have to pay for the server costs of running LLMs.

+This means that we can provide LLM-powered services to many more users, without needing to worry about the cost of running the LLMs.
+Scaling up is as simple as adding more users, and we don't need to worry about the cost of running the LLMs.

+## Privacy

 There are also privacy implications.
 Since the data never leaves the user's machine, it's much more private than the current state, where data is sent to a server for processing.

+## No vendor lock-in

 Also, since all the models are open source, there is no vendor lock-in.
 You can run any model you want, without needing to pay for a license.
 You can even provide users with the ability to choose which model they want to use, or proactively switch between models based on the user's needs.

+## No more need for Ollama to run local LLMs

+This also means that we no longer need to use Ollama to run LLMs.
+We can run LLMs natively in the browser, without needing to send data to a server.
+The WebGPU standard lets the LLM punch through the browser and access the GPU directly.

 # How to install and use Web LLM